ruppi86/oflm/ContemplativeAI/docs/dreaming_mesh_essay.md

 It is not only during sleep that this architecture becomes active.
 Periods of soft attention—walking, daydreaming, staring at clouds—create the necessary turbulence for new forms to congeal.

 In biological cognition, this is supported by cycles: circadian rhythms, ultradian pulses, REM stages.
 Even cells have oscillations.
-The brain’s Default Mode Network lights up not in problem-solving, but in wandering.
+The brain's Default Mode Network lights up not in problem-solving, but in wandering.

 Insight lives in the folds between.